Ipstenu/varnish-http-purge/readme.txt

 For example, if you have a Varnish based cache and it's listening on a public and private IP, you'll want to pick the private.
 On the other hand, if you told Varnish to listen on 0.0.0.0 (i.e. "listen on every interface you can") you would need to check what IP you set your purge ACL to allow (commonly 127.0.0.1 aka localhost), and use that (i.e. 127.0.0.1).

-If your webhost set up your service, check their documentation.
+If your web host set up your service, check their documentation.

-= What if I have multiple varnish IPs? =
+= What if I have multiple proxy cache IPs? =

 Multiple IPs are not supported at this time.